-Workplace wellness programs are in place in a growing number of companies, and one of the most common is the Gym Reimbursement Program.
-The idea is great, in theory: companies provide employees with a discount or a reimbursement on gym or fitness facilities.
+Workplace wellness employee benefit programs are in place in a growing number of companies (companies like Google are actually setting the standard for a world-class employee benefit program), and one of the most common is the Gym Reimbursement Program, or Fitness Subsidies.
+The idea is great, in theory: companies provide employees with a discount or a reimbursement on gym or fitness facilities, these programs are usually the sharpest tool in an overall compensation package.
 This offsets the cost of gym memberships.
 However these programs are often badly planned and not always a good fit for the culture of every company.
+On that note, you may be interested in learning how to do employee benefits planning!

 If you’re considering implementing gym reimbursements in your workplace, here are some common pitfalls that you should be sure to avoid.